 Students can apply for a maximum of $500 in travel expenses.
 However, there must be a clear justification for this expense in the application.

 Do you have to have a specific major/work under a specific office or college to apply?
 And, can people outside of Mason apply for funds?

-All students, faculty and staff at all Mason campuses are eligible to apply for funds.
+All current students, faculty and staff at all Mason campuses are eligible to apply for funds.
 People outside Mason can not apply for funds unless there is a Mason community member willing to act as the project manager.

 This depends on the amount of funding applied for.
-We strongly suggest that facility improvement projects over $20,000 and research proposals over $5,000 seek other funding sources in addition to the PGF.
+We strongly suggest that infrastructure improvement projects over $20,000 and research proposals over $5,000 seek other funding sources in addition to the PGF.
 These sources can be inside or outside of Mason, or may be personally funded through donations.
 (Note: Donations to any Mason effort will be provided with a donation receipt by the Foundation, for the purposes of tax deduction.)